dapr/docs/daprdocs/content/en/developing-applications/building-blocks/observability/tracing-overview.md

     An external gateway ingress calls Dapr, which generates the trace headers and calls service A. Service A then calls service B and further Dapr-enabled services.
 You must propagate the headers from service A to service B: `Ingress -> service A -> propagate trace headers -> service B`.
 This is similar to case 2 above.

 4. Pub/sub messages
-     Dapr generates the trace headers in the published message topic and these trace headers are propagated to any services listening on that topic.
+     Dapr generates the trace headers in the published message topic.
+These trace headers are propagated to any services listening on that topic.

 ### Propogating multiple different service calls
 In these scenarios Dapr does some of the work for you and you need to either create or propagate trace headers.